-And that’s really all there is to it, you don’t have to be an expert to have fun stargazing, you just need to know when to look up, where to be to get a good unobstructed view, what to look out for, and a few essentials items, which I have listed below.
+And that’s really all there is to it, you don’t have to be an expert to have fun stargazing, you just need to know when to look up, where to be to get a good unobstructed view of the stars, what features and constellations to look out for, and a few essentials items to take stargazing with you, which I have listed below.

 The Best Stargazing Gear to Get You Started

-The Helinox Chair Zero is a light, comfortable, four-legged camp chair that packs down to the width of a standard 32 oz. water bottle and weighs a single pound.
+Our chair of choice is the Helinox Chair Zero, a light, comfortable, four-legged camp chair that packs down to the width of a standard 32 oz. water bottle and weighs a single pound.